HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

 * [mCODE NumberOfSessions]
   * This is incorporated as is into the [CodeX RT Planned Phase] profile
 * [mCODE ProcedureIntent]
-  * This is incorporated as is into the [CodeX RT Course Prescription] profile
+  * This is incorporated as is into the [CodexrtRadiotherapyCoursePrescription] profile

 ### Value Sets
 * [mCODE Radiotherapy Treatment Location ValueSet]: